lucievomelova/ArticlesDatabaseSystem/README.md

 ### On Windows:
 - install wsl
+- now run the followin commands in wsl:
 - run `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash`
 - ensure that file `~/.bashsrc` contains the following at the bottom:
 ```sh